Globally, an estimated 259,000 children were in detention in 2024

-Worldwide, around 300,000 children were estimated to be in detention on any given day in 2021.
-Based on the available data, North America has the highest regional rate of children in detention at 133 per 100,000 children but South Asia has the largest number of children in detention at nearly 85,000.
+Worldwide, around 259,000 children were estimated to be in detention in 2024 (a rate of 15 per 100,000 children).
+Based on the available data, North America has the highest regional rate of children in detention at 34 per 100,000 children.
+Latin America and the Caribbean has the second highest rate at 26 per 100,000 (equivalent to a total of around 34,000 children in detention).
+South Asia has the largest number of children in detention with around 111,000 and the third highest rate at 24 per 100,000.

 Administrative data systems on justice for children